ciarangreene84/b4sc/README.md

 ## How It Works

-The services.Boot() method in the Boot4ServiceCollection package loops through all of the libraries in the current directory, where the assembly has the EnableBoot4ServiceCollectionAttribute.
+The services.Boot() method in the Boot4ServiceCollection package loops through all of the libraries in the current (or specified) directory, where the assembly has the EnableBoot4ServiceCollectionAttribute.
 The method then loops through all of the exported types where an AddScopedAttribute, AddSingletonAttribute or AddTransientAttribute has been set on the class and calls the appropriate method on the ServiceCollection.